Warhammer 40,000: Inquisitor – Martyr: Gameplay

 The gameplay uses a top-down camera and focuses heavily on action, both melee and ranged, it has a leveling system and different playable character classes.
 Based on this, the game has been frequently compared to Diablo.
 The game uses a cover system for both the players and enemies, and features destructible environments.
 The game can be played both solo and in co-op.

 There are four playable classes in this game: the Psyker has powerful area-attack and debuff spells; the Crusader is slow but heavily armored; the Assassin is fast and deadly but lightly-armored; and the Tech-Adept (expansion only) summons robotic minions to fight alongside him.

 Plot

 Setting and characters

-The game takes place in the fictional universe of Warhammer 40,000.
+The game is set in the fictional universe of Warhammer 40,000.
 The player character is a member of the Inquisition, a secret police force tasked with fighting Chaos worship and alien influence in the Imperium.
 The game takes place in the Caligari Sector, which was created by NeocoreGames specifically for this game.